winterfellding/manta-style/README.md

 ### brew

-brew use curl as download tool below, so you can add a .curlrc file in the home directory, and add `socks5 = "127.0.0.1:1080"` using shadowsocks as your proxy server.
+brew use curl as download base tool, so you can add a `.curlrc` file in the home directory, and add `socks5 = "127.0.0.1:1080"` using shadowsocks as your proxy server.

 ### maven